evoldoers/biomake/README.md

 No knowledge of the dark logical arts is necessary to use Biomake; the software can be run directly off a GNU Makefile.
 However, if you know (or are prepared to learn) a little Prolog, you can do a lot more.
-Makefiles are logic programs: their power comes from combining a _declarative_ specification of dependency structure from an _imperative_ specification of build recipes.
+Makefiles are logic programs: their power comes from combining a _declarative_ specification of dependencies with _procedural_ shell scripts to build targets.
 Prolog is a simple but expressive language for logic programming that allows Makefile rules to be extended in sophisticated and flexible ways.